google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_3.rst

            - No current work around.
          * - 474
            - Running gee_check on some supported platforms reports that the platform is not supported
-           - You can ignore the failed test if using a supported platform (Ubuntu 14.04, Ubuntu 16.04, RHEL 7, and CentOS 7).
+           - You can ignore the failed test if using a supported platform (Ubuntu 16.04, RHEL 7, and CentOS 7).
          * - 477
            - 'service geserver stop/start/restart' doesn't work on Ubuntu 16.04 without a reboot
            - Reboot and try again.